 - W. B. Campbell appears in the 1866 tax rolls in Montgomery County paying a poll tax, but his name is not found in 1867 or 1868.

-- According to Campbell Wood's memoir, Bose Campbell never married, and died during the 1880s, but he has yet to be found in the 1870 or 1880 censuses.
+- According to his cousin Campbell Wood's memoir, Bose Campbell never married, and died during the 1880s, but he has yet to be found in the 1870 or 1880 censuses.